GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-composer-custom-attachments.md

 :::

 ## Advanced customization of the attachments picker
 You can totally customize the flow of how the attachments picker is presented.
-Not only you can replace any default picker with your custom one but also can bypass the action sheet and present the attachments picker directly in a different view.
+Not only you can replace any default picker with your custom one, but you can also bypass the action sheet and present the attachments picker directly in a different view.

 ### Replace the default media picker
 To replace the default `UIImagePickerController` with your own custom `UIViewController` you just need to override the `var mediaPickerVC: UIViewController` property and replace with your own, and make sure your custom view controller sends events to the composer.
 When the composer receives the selected attachments from your custom media picker, you need to update the attachments of the composer's content which is represented by the `ComposerVC.Content`.